MoFEM/mofem-cephas/media/paper.md

   Modern finite element software is an 'ecosystem' managing various complexities related to mesh and topology, sparse algebra and approximation, integration and dense tensor algebra at the integration point level. `MoFEM` has not developed and will not develop all these capabilities from scratch.
-Instead `MoFEM` integrates advanced scientific computing tools for sparse algebra from [PETSc](https://www.mcs.anl.gov/petsc/) (Portable, Extensible Toolkit for Scientific Computation) [@petsc-web-page], components for handling mesh and
+Instead, `MoFEM` integrates advanced scientific computing tools for sparse algebra from [PETSc](https://www.mcs.anl.gov/petsc/) (Portable, Extensible Toolkit for Scientific Computation) [@petsc-web-page], components for handling mesh and